-While it could be argued that the ambition of current policies has improved somewhat over recent years (as reflected in the UNEP Emissions Gap Report 2023's projections, for instance), their impact at the company level remains uncertain.
-Bearing in mind the purpose and objectives of the default temperature score outlined in Section 5.3.1, the shift from 3.2°C to 3.4°C in this version aims primarily at reinforcing the continued need for a conservative approach when considering companies without valid targets.
+purpose and objectives of the default temperature score outlined in Section 5.3.1, the shift from 3.2 to 3.4°C in this version aims primarily at reinforcing the continued need for a conservative approach when considering companies without valid targets.

-Chapter 8 outlines the plan for future methodological development, where we aim to provide more granular and sector specific default scores for companies with no valid GHG emission reduction targets.
+Chapter 8 outlines the plan for future methodological development, where the aim is to provide more granular and sector-specific default scores for companies with no valid GHG emission reduction targets.